The Academy of Medical Sciences runs three-month funded internship schemes for PhD students in policy and careers.

-The MRC scheme is now closed for 2016 applicants, the next round will be held in autumn 2017.
-Please contact Naho Yamazaki (firstname.lastname@example.org or 020 3141 3216) with any queries related to the MRC internship scheme.
+The MRC scheme is now closed for 2018 applicants, the next round will be held in autumn 2019.
+Please contact Naho Yamazaki at firstname.lastname@example.org with any queries.

 Wellcome internship scheme

-A completed application form, including an endorsement and a supporting statement from their supervisor, and an endorsement by the Programme sponsor (the PhD Programme Director).
+- A completed application form, including an endorsement and a supporting statement from your supervisor, and an endorsement by your Programme sponsor (the PhD Programme Director).

-- A short covering letter briefly describing their reasons for application.
+- A short covering letter briefly describing your reasons for application.

 - A CV.